 It is also noteworthy to know the U.S. Bankruptcy Courts are both federally and state regulated.
 All attorneys and petitioners must abide by both federal and state rules and guidelines.
-In the state of Indiana, the Bankruptcy Courts are divided into several districts - meaning each county falls under the jurisdiction of a specific district.
-Furthermore, each district has their own Trustee Office that handles the bankruptcy cases filed within their district and the included counties.
-The Trustee is the appointed official that oversees the cases filed within their district and this is also why the different districts (along with their counties) have varying rules and procedures that must be carefully followed.
+In the state of Indiana, the Bankruptcy Courts are divided into two districts - meaning each county falls under the jurisdiction of a specific district.
+The state of Indiana is divided into a Northern and Southern District.
+Furthermore, each county within the district has their own Trustee that handles the bankruptcy cases filed within that county.
+Due to this difference, that is why there are some significant changes within the districts, the ways of filing and some rules and regulations.

 Here at the Law Offices of Eugene Mogilevsky, LLC we are glad to serve the U.S. Bankruptcy Courts of the Southern District of Indiana!
 Check the list below to see if we service your county!
 If you’d like to schedule a consultation with our Personal Bankruptcy attorneys you can contact our office by submitting an online Contact Form at Contact Us | The Law Offices of Eugene Mogilevsky (egmlegal.com) or you can call our office directly at (317) 743-7958 and one of our receptionists will be happy to schedule you for a phone consultation!